bkuhlmann/auther/README.md

 ## Logging

-As mentioned in the setup above, the logger can be customized or removed completely.
-Examples:
+As mentioned in the setup above, the logger can be customized as follows:

     Auther::NullLogger.new # This is the default logger (which is no logging at all).
     ActiveSupport::Logger.new("log/#{Rails.env}.log") # Can be used to log to the environment log.